wassimhbibi/Project-Pfe-Mdx-Query-Builder-Backend--/README.md

 # PROJECT-PFE-MDX-QUERY-BUILDER-BACKEND--
-Construction d'une application web pour générer automatiquement des tableaux de bords Web a partir d'un cube OLAP
+ Building a web application to automatically generate web dashboards from an OLAP cube